Chris Strausser: Denver Broncos

 Strausser was hired as the assistant offensive line coach for the Denver Broncos in 2017, reuniting him with Paradis once again.
 He was promoted to co-offensive line coach in 2018 with the title "Offensive Line – Tackles Coach".

 Indianapolis Colts

 Strausser was named the offensive line coach for the Indianapolis Colts on January 29, 2019.
 It was later revealed that Colts head coach Frank Reich contacted Strausser out of the blue, as the two did not work together or ever meet prior to the phone call offering Strausser the position.

 Houston Texans

 Strausser was named the offensive line coach for the Houston Texans on February 21, 2023.
+He was fired from the team after the 2024 season.